Telli Hasan Pasha: Early life

 An Ottoman sultan wrote in a book that he had requested from a notable lord in Herzegovina, named Predojević, that 30 small Serb children (including Predojević's only son Jovan, and his nephew Nikola) to be sent to Ottoman service (see devshirme).
 The very young Nikola was then taken to Constantinople as acem-i oğlan (foreign child) and brought up in the Sultan's court, and was forced to convert to Islam, adopting the name Hasan and advancing to the post of çakircibaşa (chief falconer and commander of falconers in the Sultan's court).

 After having been appointed Beglerbeg of Bosnia, Telli Hasan Pasha had the Rmanj Monastery renewed as a seat of his brother, Serbian Orthodox monk Gavrilo Predojević.
-He also founded a mosque in Polje, Grabovica, in the Bileća municipality.
+He also founded a mosque in the town of Bileća.

 Ottoman service

 Sanjak-bey of Segedin

 During the rule of Murad III (1574–1595) he became Sanjak-bey of the Sanjak of Segedin, where he stayed until June 1591.